casaletto/alby.bigmath/README.md

 $ make test
 ```

-# what unit test framework used by the project?
+# what unit test framework is used by this project?

 * googletest https://github.com/google/googletest